kirtanp8/LiquorOClock/README.md

 # Profile Page

 Users can see their saved items and the recipes they have added to the database through their profile page.
-I think I should have made use of the profile picture but didn't really find it neccessary for the website.
+I think I should have made use of the profile picture but didn't really find it necessary for the website.
 I think being able to learn how to implement cloudinary and uploading a photo onto a website gave me enough satisfaction.

 ![Screenshot 2022-01-02 at 22 36 58](https://user-images.githubusercontent.com/83728526/147891225-773b0c08-21ba-4391-a59f-d94371140512.png)